callmeyaz/mutation-tracker/README.md

 ```

-Once a tracker instance is initialized, it internally creates and manages an state that mirrors the structure of the *User* object as below:
+Once a tracker instance is initialized, it internally creates and manages a mirrored state that mimics the structure of the *User* object and looks as below:

 ```javascript